-Two Family Connects evaluations have mostly null impacts on improving parental wellbeing; neither DULCE nor HealthySteps reported on indicators within this goal.
-Attention to parental health and emotional wellbeing can help parents respond warmly and sensitively to their children, promoting healthy childhood development.45 Using a sample of over 500 families at a singular site, an RCT found at the 6-month follow-up, Family Connects led to a 35 percent reduction in reports of clinical anxiety among mothers,^B but no statistically significant differences in reported possible depression^{B,D} or in substance use.^B Mothers who participated in Family Connects also had a small but detrimental increase of 0.2 emergency department (ED) visits at the 12-month follow-up interview.^D
+Four Family Connects evaluations have mixed impacts on improving parental wellbeing; neither DULCE nor HealthySteps reported on indicators within this goal.
+Attention to parental health and emotional wellbeing can help parents respond warmly and sensitively to their children, promoting healthy childhood development.
+Using a sample of over 500 families at a singular site, an RCT found at the 6-month follow-up, Family Connects led to a 35 percent reduction in reports of clinical anxiety among mothers, but no statistically significant differences in reported possible depression or in substance use.
+Null results persisted in depression scores for mothers in the cohort at the 2-year follow-up.